mmcpawebsite/markmummcpa.com/services.md

 current on new tax laws and legislation, I am in a position to identify key tax planning opportunities that minimize both your current and future tax liabilities.

-<h3 id="Consulting Services">Consulting Services <a href="#">^</a></h3>

-I gauge my worth by the successes of my clients.
-I can help your organization identify areas negatively affecting profitability and growth and develop solutions that are practical and technically sound.
-In addition to acting as a sounding board for management, I provide comprehensive, flexible strategies that address the issues affecting your organization.
-The following are just a few of the areas in which I provide consulting services:

-  * Accounting software selection and implementation
-  * Computer systems
-  * Governance

 <h3 id="Bookkeeping/Write-Up">Bookkeeping/Write-Up <a href="#">^</a></h3>